Soft corals and other octocorallians on consolidated substrate

 Soft corals are colourful and are an attraction for divers, snorkellers and other tourists.
 Soft corals and other octocorallians on consolidated substrates provide food and shelter for a few species of butterfly fish and for a diversity of symbiotic animals (e.g. nudibranchs, egg cowries, brittle stars, feather stars, shrimps, ctenophores and fish).
 Soft corals can provide three-dimensional shelter for a variety of other fish species.
 Some species are long lived and slow growing, including large sea fans and Sinularia spp. colonies.

 The following relates to distribution of this ecosystem type within the Central Queensland mapping area:

 Relevant other attributes are Energy magnitude and Energy source (wave) as soft coral colonies can be dislodged or damaged during storms or cyclones.
 Energy source (current) as heterotrophic octocorallians need current flow to capture planktonic food.
 Water temperature as soft corals are vulnerable to warm water bleaching events.
 Poor Water clarity can reduce photosynthesis and sedimentation (muddy Sediment texture) can smother colonies and prevent larval settlement.

 This page should be cited as:

-Department of Environment and Science, Queensland (2019) Soft corals and other octocorallians on consolidated substrate, WetlandInfo website, accessed 13 April 2023.
+Department of Environment, Science and Innovation, Queensland (2019) Soft corals and other octocorallians on consolidated substrate, WetlandInfo website, accessed 1 February 2024.
 Available at: https://wetlandinfo.des.qld.gov.au/wetlands/ecology/aquatic-ecosystems-natural/estuarine-marine/descriptions/99/